This Is The Ultimate Route For Your Southern U.S. Road Trip – Miami To San Francisco

 WAYPOINT TEN – LAS VEGAS NEVADA

 Las Vegas, you’ll either love it or hate it.
 I really don’t think there are many for whom the thought of spending a week or two in Sin City inspires mediocre excitement or mild contempt.
-However, rest assured that, regardless of your inspiration for visiting Vegas’s bright lights and slot machines, outdoor adventure is never too far away.

 One of the most notable draws of the Las Vegas strip is the magnificent fountains at the Bellagio.
 Erupting in a mesmerizing aquatic display 1,214 jets hurl water 460 feet in the air, choreographed to a classical soundtrack